dotnet/AspNetCore.Docs/aspnet/security/cross-site-scripting.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Validation can be a useful tool in limiting XSS attacks.
 For example, a simple numeric string containing only the characters 0-9 will not trigger an XSS attack.
-Validation becomes more complicated should you wish to accept HTML in user input - parsing HTML input is hard, if not impossible.
+Validation becomes more complicated should you wish to accept HTML in user input - parsing HTML input is difficult, if not impossible.
 MarkDown and other text formats would be a safer option for rich input.
 You should never rely on validation alone.
 Always encode untrusted input before output, no matter what validation you have performed.